 Pharmacy School - Application

 While many pharmacy schools use the PharmCAS application, each school has different deadline submission dates.
 It is important for you to know the deadlines for the schools/programs that you plan to apply to as well as any requirements.
 PharmCAS has the most up-to-date list of participating schools.
-PharmCAS also provides a quick checklist (PDF) to help you prepare your application, although you should still review the complete instructions (PDF).
+PharmCAS also provides a quick checklist (PDF) to help you prepare your application.

 The PCAT Pharmacy College Admission Test is a multiple choice general aptitude test that measures five content areas: Verbal Ability, Reading Comprehension, Quantitative Ability, Biology and Chemistry.
 A little more than half of all pharmacy schools require the PCAT for admission.
 Most California pharmacy programs do not require the PCAT for admission.
 PharmCAS provides an up-to-date list by institution.
 PharmCAS lists PCAT test dates and registration deadlines.
 PharmCAS also provides information regarding other standardized tests that might be needed based on specific situations.

 Letters of recommendation are critical.
 Letter requirements vary from school to school but generally, three letters of recommendation are required.
 It is also wise to obtain a letter from a pharmacist who can speak to your interests and knowledge of pharmacy.
 PharmCAS provides information on school reference requirements.
 Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school.

 You can influence the quality of your letter by providing your letter writer with useful information that will aid them in preparing your letter: a copy of your transcripts, your resume, a copy of your personal statement discussing why you want to be a pharmacist.
 You should plan on meeting with your letter writers to discuss the letter they will write you.